\\\ Countryside Code

 Councils up and down the country have the responsibility to dispose of millions of tons of dog poop each year providing dog walkers with special bins.
 In the countryside there may not be handy bins and walkers being advised to clear up the mess and take it home if they cannot find a local council rubbish bin.

 Dog’s mess is one of the main reasons why beaches get restricted to dog walkers during busy times during the summer months because of owners who fail to clear up the poop and the health risks it poses to humans.

 There are exceptions made for those who have mobility and disabilities, working dogs such as medical, guide, sheep dogs and police when on duty.

 Is This A UK Guide?

 The recent pandemic has bought about new changes to the ways we do things.
-Post lockdown restrictions may require households not to travel in certain areas of the UK.
-It’s advisable to check with your local council and social media websites before making special journeys.
+It is advisable to check with your local council and social media websites before making special journeys.